Airline passenger rights (to compensation and more)

 This is why you should use DoNotPay to your advantage.
 The app is not only free but also capable of creating disputes and winning against any company.
 Here’s how it works:

-- Open the DoNotPay web app or download the iOS version
+- Open the DoNotPay web app

 - Click on “Customer Service Issues”